gliviu/json-easy-filter/README.md

 ## Changelog
 v0.3.0
+* exposed internal traverse() mechanism.
+Instead of require('json-easy-filter') use either require('json-easy-filter').JefNode or require('json-easy-filter').traverse.
 * node.getType() is deprecated in favour of node.type()
 * addedd node.remove()
-* incompatible api change - node.isLeaf behavour no longer works as in 0.3.0
+* node.isLeaf behavour no longer works as in 0.3.0.
+See API.
 * removed dependecy on <a href="https://www.npmjs.org/package/traverse" target="_blank">traverse</a>
 * added node.count and node.isEmpty()
 * added node.refresh() to support json content modification